space-concordia-robotics/robotics-networking/doc/README.md

    Therefore it has access to the server.
 In order to make this server able to perform different operations, without tampering the internals, we made it possible to attach hooks to different events that are received.
-More information will be discoled in Section \ref{sec:hooks}.
+More information will be disclosed in Section \ref{sec:hooks}.

 2. The Base Station project will pull in the networking project.
 Since the networking project also includes a client, the basestation will be able to